 Who is visually impaired?

 According to the International Agency for the Prevention of Blindness, about 285 million people worldwide have been diagnosed with low vision or blindness- 39 million people are blind and 246 million have low vision.
 In the United States, over 7 million people have some form of vision impairment according to data collected by the National Federation of the Blind.
 While this may not seem like a very large number, there are many more people with vision impairment that may be undiagnosed or that may not be reported to state agencies for one reason or another.
-Read more statistics in my post for World Sight Day 2017 here.

 What is Chiari Malformation and why does it cause issues?

 Chiari Malformation is a brain condition where brain tissue extends into the spinal column and can cause several neurological issues- I describe it as being too much brain to contain.
 While symptoms vary from person to person, the main symptoms I experience are chronic pain, chronic migraines, low vision, balance issues, and poor coordination, among others.
 With the combination of vision impairment and Chiari Malformation, many simple tasks like balancing on one foot, manipulating a lock, and even drinking out of a cup are very difficult.
-Read more about how I explain Chiari Malformation here.

 When did plastic straws become an issue?

-While people have been talking about how plastic straws can be problematic for years now, the issue recently came back into focus in the last two weeks as companies, cities, and even entire countries started talking about banning plastic straws out of concern for the environment.
+While people have been talking about how plastic straws can be problematic for years now, the issue recently came back into focus in the last two weeks.
+Companies, cities, and even entire countries have started talking about banning plastic straws out of concern for the environment.
 Many of these places are located near the coastlines where plastic waste is a common sight, and there have been considerable efforts made by environmental organizations and even celebrities to encourage people to not use plastic straws.
 Personally, I am very happy that people are working on reducing plastic waste, but I do not like the idea of completely banning something that a significant part of the population relies on.

 Where are people talking about this issue?